aibolem/vexflow-wiki-vexchords/Home.md

 * See the [coding style guide](VexFlow-Coding-Style) guide for general rules and conventions.
 * Send in your changes via a GitHub pull request.
 * Take a look at the [Development Gotchas](https://github.com/0xfe/vexflow/wiki/Development-Gotchas) if some aspects of VexFlow's internals seem confusing.
-* [[Test Your Code | Tests]].
+* [[Test Your Code | Testing]].
 Please include tests.
 Changes that don't have accompanying tests will not be merged.
 * Don't forget to run the [Visual Regression Tests](https://github.com/0xfe/vexflow/wiki/Visual-Regression-Tests) -- it is simpler, faster, and more likely to catch issues than eyeballing the output of the QUnit tests.
 * If you add a new feature, update this Wiki with some documentation and examples.